magnolima/OpenAI-Delphi/README.md

 **A simple wrapper for the GPT-3 OpenAI API using Delphi.**

 2022-04-24 - **Fixed: if Stop parameter for Completions is empty we're are not sending it**

-           - Small, but important, bug fixes in the demo
+           There is a small, but important, bug fix in the demo

 2022-04-24 - Fixed: Stop parameter for Completions is now being sent as array[]